How to Hide an Ankle Monitor

 How to Keep Your Ankle Monitor Dry

-Showering and light rain are not a problem for nearly any ankle monitor on the market, according to monitoring providers.
+Showering is generally permitted, and brief contact with rain or splashing during normal activity is generally fine, according to monitoring providers, though the rules for your specific device come from your monitoring company.
 What you should avoid is submerging the device, and just as importantly, wrapping it in plastic or a waterproof cover to try to keep it dry.
 Covering the device this way is often treated the same as tampering with it.

 If you need to keep your monitor dry for something specific, like washing dishes or working outside in the rain, ask your monitoring company what is approved for your device first.
-Most manufacturers rate their hardware as water-resistant, not waterproof, and that distinction is the difference between an uneventful shower and an alert to your supervising officer.
+Monitoring providers generally describe this hardware as water-resistant rather than waterproof, and that distinction is the difference between an uneventful shower and an alert to your supervising officer.

 Updates